AlekseyBuzmakov/FCAPS/README.md

 > $ premake4 clean \# for removing the created files

 Basically this script fetches [rapidjson](https://github.com/miloyip/rapidjson.git) and apply the file rapidjson.patch.
-Then it converts the description in the file __premake4.lua__ to the format of your IDE in love.
+Then it converts the description from the file __premake4.lua__ to the format of your IDE in love.
 Then, I guess, you know what to do with the resulting file.

 * *For the moment, on some configurations, e.g., Windows and MS Visual Studio, a manual naming of static linked libraries is needed.
-This libraries are found in boost/stage/libs, but there names are not fixed, They are named like "lib{BOOST LIB NAME}-bla-bla-bla".{a|lib}, for example 'libboost_regex-gcc34-mt-d-1_36.a'*
+This libraries are found in boost/stage/libs, but their names are not fixed.
+They are named like "lib{BOOST LIB NAME}-bla-bla-bla".{a|lib}, for example 'libboost_regex-gcc34-mt-d-1_36.a'*
 * *Be careful, the boost libraries should be compiled by the same toolchain as the main program.
 For instance it is not possible to compile the boost libraries by the MSVS2015 toolchain and the program by the MSVS2013 toolchain.
 Errors of linkage occur in this case.*

 The result can be found in __bin/__.